ZLoverty/bubble_bouncing/README.md

 1. Oseen wake induced circulation, which leads to a lift force;
 2. Object oriented programming with improved readability and maintainability;
-3. Data saveing with high performance .h5 files;
+3. Data saving with high performance *.h5 files;
-4. Visualization tools.
+4. Visualization tools (now in a separate package [pyvid](https://github.com/ZLoverty/pyvid), which has been made more general-purpose).

 ## Installation